 The devices most ISPs supply to renting customers are modem and router combination devices, so replacing your rented equipment does necessitate replacing both devices.
 The modem is the first point of contact between your home network and the internet.
 It takes the cable input signal and modulates/demodulates it into a standard Ethernet connection that your router or computer plugs into.

-If you want WiFi or to connect multiple devices to the internet, you also need a router, which handles all the communications between your home network and the internet.
+If you want WiFi or to connect multiple devices to the internet, you also need one of the best wireless routers, which handle all the communications between your home network and the internet.
 You need both to create an effective and secure home network.
 You can buy combo devices, but these have downsides.
 Separate devices have the advantage of being more flexible when it comes to upgrades, and if one piece breaks, you don’t have to replace the whole system.